ToxxicSB/DiscordUsernameSniper/README.md

 - [x] undetectable
 - [x] frequent updates
 ___
+#### Additional Information
+Discord is changing the way it handles usernames.
+It is removing the discrimitor and replacing usernames with unique names like other platforms.
+This is a controversial change since you're unlikely to get the username you want, makes usernames harder to remember and it makes Discord less unique.
+You can read more about Discord's rational [here](https://dis.gd/usernames)

+This script is to help you claim the username you want.
+The usernames feature has not yet been fully released and so there will be changes to this script later to implement improvements and optimisations.
+___
+#### Response Code Meanings
+-
+-
+-
+-
+-
+___
 #### Requirements
 - Python 3.8 to path [[Download](https://python.org/downloads)]
 - Your Token [[Tutorial](https://youtu.be/LnBnm_tZlyU)]